Skip to main content

 CASE

 Ibi is completing her final clinical rotation for her DPT program.
 Her rotation site is located at a small, critical-access hospital in rural Alaska.
 Ibi is excited about the wide variety of patients and conditions that she has had the opportunity to encounter in this generalist setting.
-In the second week of her rotation, Ibi’s clinical instructor (CI) informs her that three patients were admitted to the hospital the previous night with frostbite, and it is expected that they will all require wound care, possibly including sharp debridement, over the next several days.
+In the second week of her rotation, Ibi’s clinical instructor (CI) informs her that three patients were admitted to the hospital the previous night with frostbite, and it is expected that they will all require wound care, possibly including skilled debridement, over the next several days.

 Having grown up and attended school in Florida, Ibi has never encountered frostbite in a clinical setting.
-While Ibi has learned about wound care in her didactic program and performed various types of wound care under direct supervision from CIs during earlier student rotations, she has never performed sharp debridement.
+While Ibi has learned about wound care in her didactic program and performed various types of wound care under direct supervision from CIs during earlier student rotations, she has never performed skilled debridement independently.
 Ibi does not want to disappoint her CI and wants to receive a positive evaluation for this clinical, yet she does not feel confident in her ability to treat these patients on her own.
 What should Ibi do?

 Discussion

-Principle 6B of the Code of Ethics of the Physical Therapist clearly states that physical therapists should “take responsibility for their professional development based on critical self-assessment and reflection on changes in physical therapist practice, education, healthcare delivery, and technology.”
+Principle 6B of the Code of Ethics for the Physical Therapist clearly states that physical therapists should “take responsibility for their professional development based on critical self-assessment and reflection on changes in physical therapist practice, education, healthcare delivery, and technology.”
 Likewise, Principle 3C states that physical therapists “shall make judgments within their scope of practice and level of expertise and shall communicate with, collaborate with, or refer to peers or other healthcare professionals when necessary.”

 Even though she wants to please her CI, Ibi should not perform procedures that are outside the scope of her experience, especially if she is not confident in her ability to perform them safely.
-Ibi should discuss her concerns with her supervisor at once, explaining that all of her prior rotations were in warm-weather locations and that she has never had the occasion to treat frostbite or to practice sharp debridement.
+Ibi should discuss her concerns with her supervisor at once, explaining that all of her prior rotations were in warm-weather locations and that she has never had the occasion to treat frostbite or to practice skilled debridement.
 Ibi should respectfully request that her CI provide her with guidance and appropriate training in these areas.

 Standards of Ethical Conduct for the Physical Therapist Assistant

-[Material in this section is adapted from the Standards of Ethical Conduct for the Physical Therapist Assistant, apta.org, with permission of the American Physical Therapy Association. © 2021, American Physical Therapy Association.
+[Material in this section is adapted from the Standards of Ethical Conduct for the Physical Therapist Assistant, apta.org, with permission of the American Physical Therapy Association. © 2020, American Physical Therapy Association.
 All rights reserved.]

 PREAMBLE